 NWPGS O&M personnel are responsible for identifying conditions adverse to quality and informing the pump-and-treat operations manager.
-Corrective action procedures require that conditions adverse to quality be identified and documented, and corrective action should be taken and verified in accordance with CP2-QA-1000, Quality Assurance Program Description for the Paducah Gaseous Diffusion Plant.
+Corrective action procedures require that conditions adverse to quality be identified and documented, and corrective action should be taken and verified in accordance with CP2-QA-1000, Quality Assurance Program Description for the Paducah Gaseous Diffusion Plant; this plan can be found in the procedures folder on the Public Documents website (https://pubdocs.pad.pppo.gov/).